 - Prep and Cook the Meats – Chop the meat into 1″ bite-size pieces.
 If you don’t purchase pre-smoked meat at the grocery store (such as smoked pork chops), you’ll want to smoke the meat, in advance, before starting this recipe.
 Add olive oil to the pre-heated pot and brown the different meats.

 - Make The Broth – Add the sofrito, garlic, herbs, onion and green pepper to the large pot and stir.
-Add in the broth (or water with the chicken bouillon cube) and let simmer for 20 minutes.
+Add in the broth and let simmer for 20 minutes.
+Grab a Substitute for beef broth or chicken broth substitute if you need to.

 - Cook the Vegetables – All the vegetables should be peeled and cut.
 Add them in steps, based on the different cooking rates, and simmer until all veggies are soft.
 It’s a good recipe to use up Sous Vide Corn on the Cob.